sjsucmpe272SP22/NFT-Marketplace/README.md

 # Personna:

-The collectors, investors are different users who buy and sell the NFT's.
+The Collectors, Investors and Businesses are different users who are willing to either sell or purchase distinctive assets.

 # Tagline: